-These salted butter spritz cookies are the absolute best Christmas cookies out there.
-They’re light, tender and crisp on the edges.
-The cookies have a rich buttery flavor (thanks to the salted butter) and they are so much fun to decorate for the holidays.
+This is the absolute best spritz cookie recipe out there.
+They're light, tender and crisp on the edges.
+They have a rich buttery flavor (thanks to the salted butter) and they are so much fun to decorate for the holidays.
 You can go crazy with red and green sprinkles, keep it elegant with metallic sprinkles, drizzle or dip them in dark chocolate, or enjoy them as a plain butter cookie.
-They’re incredibly versatile.
+They're incredibly versatile.

 how do you decorate spritz cookies?